MarcSkovMadsen/awesome-streamlit/AWESOME-STREAMLIT.md

 For building data science applications

+- business should start investigating Streamlit and Jupyter Voila
 - There will be a lot less demand for front end developers and development in React, Vue an Angular in data science.
   - The remaining front end developers in data science should be developing specialized Web Components for Streamlit when needed.
 - There will be less demand for back end developers to develop REST APIs etc. for data science products.